-As discussed on this blog, SADX Gamecube, SADX PC 2004 and the Steam/nextgen console versions of the game suffer from an alarming number of downgrades in almost every area imaginable, up to the point of completely misrepresenting the original Dreamcast version.
+As discussed on this blog, SADX Gamecube, SADX PC 2004 and the Steam/nextgen console versions of the game suffer from a number of downgrades in almost every area imaginable, up to the point of completely misrepresenting the original Dreamcast version.
 In this situation one might wonder how to get the “definitive” version of Sonic Adventure.
 The most obvious option is playing the game on a real Dreamcast, which is perhaps the closest to the “definitive” way to play the game.
 However, using real hardware has its disadvantages:

 - Obviously you need to own a functional Dreamcast and a copy of the game to be able to play it.
 The Dreamcast is prone to hardware problems (laser degradation, PSU) that eventually make it unable to read discs or boot at all, and the more reliable replacements (such as the GDEMU or USB-GDROM) are expensive and sometimes difficult to obtain.
 Unless you are a big fan of the Dreamcast and play other games on it, or use it for other purposes such as homebrew, getting a Dreamcast just to play SA1 isn’t a good investment.